-C Indigenous-led monitoring and control projects addressing invasive species Ę Projects supporting Great Lakes coastal areas from the threat of invasive species Ţ. Leading edge of invasion and/or new populations, particularly work pursuing a planned local or regional eradication C ב Supporting development and implementation of local/regional management plans for priority species C ٠.
-Activities that support multi-year approaches to invasive species including future work planning C Building public capacity (e.g., trade associations, working groups, school, and community groups, etc.) to undertake new invasive species activities making future monitoring and control efforts more efficient and sustainable Projects supporting the protection of pristine watersheds from the threat of invasive species None of the Above c.
-Does your pro ject require Landowner Permission?
-(Choose one) Ţ Yes, we have obtained landowner permission Į. Yes, we are the landowner/land manager Yes, but we have not obtained permissions yet and we have not reached out to the landowner Ţ. Yes, but we have not obtained permissions for this project yet.
-We have discussed the project with the landowner who has given verbal support, and/or we have worked with this landowner on other projects in the past. Ţ No d.
-Does your to perfor • oject require a permit (e.g. Letter of Opinion, SAR, etc.) or other special permissions or more are required for our project nit required e.
-If you ans swe is kr et pa red yes to the previous question, please list the permits/permissions you require now if you have applied for, obtained, or not applied yet.
-Please also indicate if you artners have successfully obtained similar permits in the past. (e.g., DFO SAR permit, f. • • • ption (500 words or less)
+- Multi-partner collaboration - Indigenous-led monitoring and control projects addressing invasive species, including those utilizing Traditional Knolwedge and Traditional Ecological Knowledge - □ Projects supporting Great Lakes coastal areas from the threat of invasive species - □ Leading edge of invasion and/or new populations, particularly work pursuing a planned local or regional eradication - D Supporting development and implementation of local/regional management plans for priority species - Activities that support multi-year approaches to invasive species including future work planning - Building public capacity (e.g., trade associations, Indigenous groups, working groups, school, and community groups, etc.) to undertake new invasive species activities making future monitoring and control efforts more efficient and sustainable - $\hfill\square$ Projects supporting the protection of pristine watersheds from the threat of invasive species - Organisms in Trade: action-oriented projects that raise awareness of regulated species within trade and are proactively using industry-led approaches to address new threats on the horizon that may come in trade or help prepare/prevent spread within the industry. - Recreational Watercraft: applications involving recreational watercraft encompassing a holistic approach will be considered.
+These projects must include on the ground activities, and are not eligible for major capital expenditures. - Innovation: projects utilizing new, cutting-edge approaches to monitoring and managing invasive species with the intent to share knowledge and results to expand the collective ability to combat invasive species. - None of the Above - c.
+Does your project require Landowner Permission?
+(Choose one) - □ Yes, we have obtained landowner permission - □ Yes, we are the landowner/land manager - Yes, but we have not obtained permissions yet and we have not reached out to the landowner - □ Yes, but we have not obtained permissions for this project yet.
+We have discussed the project with the landowner who has given verbal support, and/or we have worked with this landowner on other projects in the past. -  No - d.
+Does your project require a permit (e.g. Letter of Opinion, SAR, etc.) or other special permissions to perform? - □ Yes, one or more are required for our project - □ No permit required - e.
+If you answered yes to the previous question, please list the permits/permissions you require and let us know if you have applied for, obtained, or not applied yet.
+Please also indicate if you or project partners have successfully obtained similar permits in the past. (e.g., DFO SAR permit, applied for) - f.
+Project Description (500 words or less) - 1.

-- - 1.
 What is the purpose of your project, what are you setting out to do and why? - 2.
 What is your project plan and timeline?
 Break into phases if this improves clarity. - g.
 Please outline any applicable best practices, existing resources and partners that will be involved with your project (500 words or less) - h.
 How are you planning to achieve your goal?